Skip to main content

 10. Capacity analysis

-During the design of each iteration, the technical lead and the build team should assign effort estimates against each build object based on the solution design and supporting documentation.
-This will help better assess the work required against the capacity in the team before commencement of the next build.
-A contingency of 10%-20% of the effort estimates should also be factored into the plans given unforeseen complexities during implementation.
+During the design of each iteration, the technical lead and the build team should assign effort estimates against each building object based on the solution design and supporting documentation.
+This will help better assess the work required against the capacity of the team before the commencement of the next build.
+A contingency of 10%-20% of the effort estimates should also be factored into the plans, given unforeseen complexities during implementation.

 Conclusion